AltspaceVR/AltspaceSDK-wiki/Known-Issues.md

 ## Limitations of Altspace Browser
 * based on **Chromium 28** ([latest version][1] is 44 as of 4/14/2015)
-* new tabs / pages not supported
+* new tabs / windows not supported
 * cannot print / download
-* 3D CSS not suported well
+* 3D CSS not supported
 * Audio: no mp3 (unlike Chrome).
 List of [Supported Media formats][2].
     * Please use only webaudio, if you use flash we will cry.
     * Your audio will sound like it is coming from the middle of your webpage.